Tree of Knowledge

 Between the Bougainvilleas

 Between the Bougainvilleas is an award-winning heritage trail, which showcases some of Barcaldine's varied and colourful history.
 Maroon signs featuring windmill logo have been placed at significant historical sites around Barcaldine.
 Each sign gives you a brief history of the site and a photo of what originally stood at the site.
-By obtaining a booklet from the Information Centre, for a small price of $2.00 you can either walk or drive along the mapped out Heritage Trail.
+By obtaining a booklet from the Information Centre, you can either walk or drive along the mapped out Heritage Trail.

-For more information, please contact the Barcaldine Tourist Information Centre on 07 4651 1724 .
+For more information, please contact the Barcaldine Visitor Information Centre on 07 4651 1724 .

 If you are musically inclined you might like to try playing the Thong-a-phone and Marimba which are located in Oak Street.
 These large musical instruments were constructed as part of a public art works program and visitors are encouraged to try their hand at playing them.